- Write With AI in Your Brand’s Voice with GrowthBar - April 21, 2023

 Surfer SEO Pricing

-Surfer is very affordable on the scheme of SEO tools.
-Ahrefs and Semrush can quickly get up to thousands of dollars per month.
-Surfer is much more reasonable.
+Surfer is affordable in the scheme of SEO tools if you’re a larger agency.
+Its pricing is reasonable in comparison to Ahrefs and Semrush, which can quickly get up to thousands of dollars per month.

 Surfer SEO Alternatives

 There are three directions you can go when thinking about alternatives to Surfer SEO: